 What is a Neck Lift?

 This procedure is a surgical procedure that addresses signs of aging in the front of the neck.
 Neck lift surgery, or platysmaplasty procedure, targets unwanted fat, skin laxity, and muscle weakness to avoid turkey neck.
 The result is a tighter, more defined, and more youthful-looking jawline and neck.

 While neck rejuvenation surgery cannot stop the aging process entirely, results typically last for up to 10-15 years.
 The procedure is often combined with a facelift but can be performed alone in some cases.
 In some patients, the skin on the neck ages faster than the face as a whole.
 When this is the case, a neck lift as a standalone procedure can be very beneficial.

 Why People Choose Neck Lift Surgery

 Heredity, stress, environmental factors, and the natural aging process can all cause youthful contours in the neck and face to deteriorate and sag over time.
 Sometimes, the neck muscles can experience the effects of aging before the face.
 Wrinkles on the neck, a double chin, and jowl lines can become prominent.
 When the neck does not match the appearance of the upper face, a neck lift is often recommended to tighten the skin and create a refreshed, consistent appearance.

 The procedure is often performed alongside facelift surgery to address signs of aging in both the neck and lower part of the face.
 Gravity often creates jowls in the lower face, fatty deposits under the chin, loose skin on the neck, and platysma muscles banding.
-These unwanted signs of aging can be corrected with a full or mini neck lift and facelift.
+These unwanted signs of aging can be corrected with a full or mini neck lift and facelift in Denver.